Submerged forest: Examples

 A submerged forest was found in Nantucket Sound, off the coast of Massachusetts.
-And, in 2012 a submerged bald cypress forest, which has been dated at around 60,000 years old, was discovered in the Gulf of Mexico off the coast of Alabama.
+In 2012 a submerged bald cypress forest, which has been dated at around 60,000 years old, was discovered in the Gulf of Mexico off the coast of Alabama.
 There have been attempts to make it into a marine sanctuary.

 Ecosystem

 Submerged forests host a whole variety of flora and fauna.
 The submerged forest located off of the coast of Alabama near Dauphin Island has the bald cypress tree (Taxodium distichum).
 Mantis shrimp, crabs, anemones, grouper, and red snappers are commonly found at this submerged forest, and of particular interest, due to their practical use in drug discovery, are shipworms.